-Start by putting together a list of colleges that offer the major(s) that interest you and that meet other factors you find important.
+Start by listing colleges that offer the major(s) that interest you and that meet other factors you find important.

 I Have A Plan IowaTM is a great resource for exploring colleges.
-School exploration tools at www.IHaveaPlanlowa.gov can help you find colleges that match characteristics you find important and can also provide a side-by-side comparison of schools for you to see how they stack up.
+School exploration tools at www.IHaveAPlanlowa.gov can help you find colleges that match characteristics you find important and can also provide a side-by-side comparison of schools for you to see how they stack up.